-The denim jacket isn’t just a weekend wonder either (though it does look great over a hoodie or check shirt); it can work for the office too.
-When worn beneath an unstructured blazer and over your usual shirt and tie, a light blue design with minimal detailing will take your nine-to-five layering game to the next level.
+The denim jacket isn’t just a weekend wonder either (though it does look great over a hoodie or check shirt), it can work for the office too.
+When worn beneath an unstructured blazer and over your usual shirt and tie, a light blue design with minimal detailing will take your smart-casuallayering game to the next level.

 The Flannel Shirt

-Apart from actual lumberjacks (and David Beckham, at a push), there are surprisingly few men who can pull off a plaid flannel shirt worn solo and buttoned to the top.
-For this reason, the rugged piece has a good grounds to file for official status as a layering piece first and foremost.
+Apart from actual lumberjacks and perhaps David Beckham, there are surprisingly few men who can pull off a plaid flannel shirt worn solo and buttoned to the top.
+For this reason, the rugged piece has reasonable grounds to file for official status as a layering piece first and foremost.

 And we’re not alone in our thinking.
-“As the months grow colder, layering becomes essential for any outfit,” says Topman’s creative director Gordon Richardson.
+“As the months grow colder, layering becomes essential for any outfit,” says menswear designer and former Topman creative director Gordon Richardson.
 “A plaid shirt is a versatile wardrobe staple which will enable you to combine different pieces with ease.”